What causes Sweet’s syndrome?

 Sweet’s syndrome is not a genetic condition, but may be associated with certain genes and abnormalities.
 These include:

 The genetic marker HLA-B54.

-HLA-B54 is sometimes found in those with Sweet’s syndrome, but is rare in the similar condition Behcet’s disease (Hisanaga et al, 1999).
-The frequency of HLA-B54 is higher in Japanese (17.9%) compared with white (0.6%) or black (0%) populations and suggests a genetic predisposition among the Japanese for Sweet’s syndrome (Bellus and Stumpf, 2003).
+HLA-B54 is more likely to be found in people with Sweet’s syndrome, but is rare in the similar condition Behcet’s disease (Hisanaga et al, 1999).
+The frequency of HLA-B54 is higher in Japanese (17.9%) compared with white (0.6%) or black (0%) populations, suggesting a genetic predisposition among the Japanese for Sweet’s syndrome (Bellus and Stumpf, 2003).